bmdevx/amcrest-ad110/README.md

     ipAddr: 'Device IP Address',
     password: 'device password',
     retryDelay: 1000,     //(optional) How often to try and reconnect after loosing connection in millis
-    rawCodes: false       //(optional) Use rawCode data (properties are not uniform) })
+    rawCodes: false,      //(optional) Use rawCode data (properties are not uniform)
+    resetTime: 900        //(optional) Time in seconds which to reset the connection.
+Setting to 0 does not reset.
+})

 isAlive();                //returns promise(bool)